rstudio/rstudio/dependencies/windows/README.md

 Build C++
 =============================================================================
-- open Qt Creator
+- Open Qt Creator
 - Open Project and select rstudio\src\cpp\CMakelists.txt
 - Select the kit(s) you wish to use, 32-bit and/or 64-bit
-- click Configure, then build
+- Click Configure, then build

 Run RStudio
 =============================================================================
-- from command prompt, `cd` to the build location, and run `rstudio.bat`
+- From command prompt, `cd` to the build location, and run `rstudio.bat`
-- to run RStudio in Qt Creator, select the rstudio run configuration and change the working directory to be the root of the build output directory, i.e. the parent of the `desktop` directory containing rstudio.exe
+- To run RStudio in Qt Creator, select the rstudio run configuration and change the working directory to be the root of the build output directory, i.e. the parent of the `desktop` directory containing rstudio.exe